huffpostdata/decision-2016/README.md

 Then browse to http://localhost:3000

+Also, run `npm test` before committing, and run `npm run test-watch` in the background if you're editing server-side JavaScript.

 # Directory layout and docs for dependencies

 This framework goes from zero to website in milliseconds.
 On load, it does this: